Applicants must meet the following conditions:

 1. Be a citizen of a country other than the P.R.
 China

-2. Have obtained a law degree (Bachelor of Laws, State Examination or equivalent) or be currently studying in a law degree programme.
+2. Have obtained or be expected to obtain a law degree (Bachelor of Laws, State Examination or equivalent) prior to enrolment at CESL.

 3. Be proficient in English, demonstrated by being a native English speaker, having completed undergraduate studies in English, or by holding a valid TOEFL with a minimum score of 100 or an IELTS 7.0 or a Cambridge Test for Advanced English (CAE) certificate.